dancher743/stalker-coc-mods-compilation/README.md

 * To access Dynamic News settings: load your game, then open the main menu and press Page-Up button
 * To ignite/extinguish a campfire holster your weapon first
 * To make the sky less bright type `r2_tonemap off` command at the console
+* Type `vid_restart` at the console if you are faced with _"Too many occlusion queries were issued"_ warnings.
+This command restarts the renderer

 Optimization
 ---
-* Type `vid_restart` at the console if you are faced with _"Too many occlusion queries were issued"_ warnings.
-This command restarts the renderer
-* Add `-no_staging` to the end of a shortcut as a launch parameter.
+* Add `-no_staging` (is already in `launcher.bat`) to the end of a shortcut as a launch parameter.
 In DirectX 10/11, it will load textures directly into video memory without copying them to RAM, thus keeping it free
-* Add `-noprefetch` to the end of a shortcut as a launch parameter to forces the game to clear RAM
+* Add `-noprefetch` (is already in `launcher.bat`) to the end of a shortcut as a launch parameter to forces the game to clear RAM
 * Disable "Sun shadow" in "Options" in "Video" to reduce the load on a video card

 ❗ Screenshots